INET-RC/GeoMX/README.md

 ### Communication Optimization Techniques

 But it's far from enough, given the often limited and varied network conditions in WANs, distributed training across data centers can potentially create communication bottlenecks.
 To mitigate these issues, GeoMX employs a variety of optimization techniques.
-These include gradient sparsification, low-precision quantization (e.g., fp16), mixed-precision quantization, advanced transmission protocols, synchronization algorithms, flow scheduling, and priority scheduling, among others (e.g., overlay scheduling, currently in development).
+These include gradient sparsification, low-precision quantization (e.g., fp16), mixed-precision quantization, advanced transmission protocols, synchronization algorithms, flow scheduling, priority scheduling, load balancing, among others (e.g., overlay scheduling, currently in development).
 These techniques comprehensively tackle communication issues, further enhancing the efficiency and robustness of distributed machine learning training in GeoMX.

 Next, let's delve into each optimization technique in brief: